 There are free hot springs on either side of the Nanshi River.
 Just cross the bridge after the Wulai Old Street, turn right, and walk up the road.
 There’s a stairway that goes down to the river and the outdoor public hot springs area, with changing rooms.

-Private Hot Springs
+Private Room Hot Springs

-We booked ourselves an hour in a private hot spring at Volando Urai.
-The private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
+We booked ourselves an hour in a private hot spring room at Volando Urai.
+Our private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
 The spa was clean and the staff were very friendly.
 I can personally recommend Volando Urai (check out this view from our personal hot spring room).

 Other popular spas, and hotels in Wulai include the Pause Landis (close to Volando Urai), and the Full Moon Spa.
-Pause Landis has several open air themed rooms, and their public baths are also open-air, overlooking the river.
+Pause Landis has several open air themed private rooms, and their public baths are also open-air, overlooking the river.

 And if you’re not in the mood to return to Taipei, why not book a hotel and spend a night in Wulai?
 That way you can truly enjoy the spa at your leisure!